PyFinn/CppND-System-Monitor/README.md

 # CppND-System-Monitor

-Starter code for System Monitor Project in the C++ OOP course.
-Most of the code is provided for you here.
-Follow along with the classroom lesson to fill out the `ProcessParser` and `Process` classes to complete your project!
+Finished code for System Monitor Project in the C++ OOP course.
+Most of the code was provided already.
+I followed along with the classroom lesson to fill out the `ProcessParser` and `Process` classes to complete my project!

 ## To setup and compile in Udacity Ubuntu workspace: